 This is a short list (but not conclusive) of some of the taverns where I have enjoyed excellent food on the island and that I recommend:

-1. Irini’s tavern in Ano Meria is quite unique as it is housed in an old Cycladic building that also functions as a small grocery store.
-It serves traditional food such as local pasta, usually served with pork and beef and its homemade onion pie and meatballs are delicious – call to book a table at +30 2286 041436
+1. Irini’s tavern in Ano Meria is unique as it is housed in an old Cycladic building that also functions as a small grocery store.
+It serves traditional food such as local pasta, usually served with pork and beef and its homemade onion pie and meatballs are delicious – call to book a table at +30 2286 041436.

-2. Papalagi seafood is a wonderful seaside tavern with seafood and vegetarian cuisine in Agios Nikolaos.
-It is open from lunch to dinner and has a great view from the terrace to admire while you eat
+2. Papalagi Seafood is a wonderful seaside tavern with seafood and vegetarian cuisine in Agios Nikolaos.
+It is open from lunch to dinner and has a great view from the terrace to admire while you eat.

-3. In Folegandros Chora, you will love ‘The Homemade (To Spitiko) tavern offering delicious specialties including matsata cooked with a rooster in tomato sauce – all to book a table at+30 2286 041235
+3. In Folegandros Chora, you will love ‘The Homemade (To Spitiko) tavern offering delicious specialties including matsata cooked with a rooster in tomato sauce – all to book a table at +30 2286 041235.

 How to Get to Folegandros Island